hangsheng0625/Image-Recognition-System/README.md

 # Image Recognition System

 **Introduction**
 This project showcases a content-based image recognition system, where images are converted into numerical “embeddings” that capture their visual features.
 By comparing these embeddings, the system can instantly identify or suggest visually similar images.
 In daily life, such technology underpins applications like:

+1. **Retail & E-commerce**
-    Retail & E-commerce: Customers can upload a photo of a product (e.g., a tile, a piece of furniture, or clothing) to find the same or similar items in an online catalog.
+   Customers can upload a photo of a product (e.g., a tile, a piece of furniture, or clothing) to find the same or similar items in an online catalog.

+2. **Photo Organization**
-    Photo Organization: Automatically grouping images by similar appearances, making it easier to search and manage personal photo collections.
+   Automatically grouping images by similar appearances, making it easier to search and manage personal photo collections.

+3. **Design & Architecture**
-    Design & Architecture: Quickly locating matching or complementary materials (e.g., tiles, fabrics) by visual similarity, streamlining creative workflows.
+   Quickly locating matching or complementary materials (e.g., tiles, fabrics) by visual similarity, streamlining creative workflows.

 **Pretrained Model Using**
-MobileNet
+- MobileNet

-**Tecstack**
-Tensorflow.js
+**Tech Stack**
+- TensorFlow.js
-React
+- React

-**To run this project locally**
-Run npm run dev or yarn dev
+**To Run This Project Locally**
+- `npm run dev` or `yarn dev`

 **TO DO**
-1. Enable the user can upload image from the browser, and then save this image's embedding to embedding.json
+1. Enable the user to upload an image from the browser, then save this image’s embedding to `embedding.json`.
-2. Try to implement different options for using different pretrained model
+2. Implement different options for using different pretrained models.